EGYPT UNDISCOVERED

 Next, you visit the home of a local farming family, bringing you up close and personal with the customs and everyday life of Egyptians.
 Enjoy delicious traditional Egyptian cuisine as you share lunch at the family’s table.

-Day 3 – Giza Plateau Undiscovered with Dr. Mark Lehner / Private Entry to the Giza Plateau / Private Entry to the Great Pyramid / Special Access Between the Paws of the Great Sphinx / Private Visit to Dr. Mark Lehner’s House
+Day 3 – Giza Plateau Undiscovered – Private Entry to the Giza Plateau / Private Entry to the Great Pyramid / Special Access Between the Paws of the Great Sphinx with Dr. Ashraf Mohie El-Din

 In the morning, when the entire Giza Plateau remains closed to other tourists, Archaeological Paths’ guests have exclusive access to this iconic ancient site.
 This crowd-free experience is typically offered only to royals, heads of state and other honored guests.